godotjs/javascript/README.md

 		```

 ### TypeScript support
-- Run the menu command `Project > Tools > ECMAScript > Generate TypeScript Project` from godot editor to generate a TypeScript project
+- Run the menu command `Project > Tools > ECMAScript > Generate TypeScript Project` from the godot editor to generate a TypeScript project
 - Run `tsc -w -p .` under your project folder in the terminal to compile scripts

-#### Here is an example for using TypesSript
+#### Example TypeScript Usage

 Make sure the file with extension '.tsx' so it can be compiled to a `.jsx` file then we can attach it to a node in godot editor.

+Most of the `register` functions are available as various decorators as seen below.

 ```ts
 import { signal, property, tool, onready } from "./decorators";